signaldust/bunny-jit/README.md

 worry about blocks other than dominators, because if they branch, they must also merge.
-As it turns out, if a "natural loop" has a header (ie. the edge that enters the loop is not critical), then this gives us loop invariant code motion without even having to find the loops.
+As it turns out, if a "natural loop" has a header (ie. the edge that enters the loop is not critical), then this gives us loop invariant code motion without even having to find the loops (well, at least with loop inversion, but we'll force this in the future; it doesn't really require finding loops either).
 We don't add missing headers yet, but we probably soon will (it's just a matter of breaking critical edges).

 We make one exception to the branch rule: when merging two operations, if the closest common dominator (but not other dominators of either instruction